MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Test-MgBetaUserSecurityInformationProtectionSensitivityLabelApplication.md

 ## SYNOPSIS
 Compute the sensitivity label that should be applied and return the set of actions that must be taken to correctly label the information.
 This API is useful when a label should be set manually or explicitly by a user or service, rather than automatically based on file contents.
-Given contentInfo, which includes existing content metadata key-value pairs, and labelingOptions as an input, the API returns an informationProtectionAction object that contains one of more of the following:  This API is available in the following national cloud deployments.
+Given contentInfo, which includes existing content metadata key-value pairs, and labelingOptions as an input, the API returns an informationProtectionAction object that contains one of more of the following:

 ## SYNTAX